 There are 4 stages in the hair growth cycle, each resulting in growth, shedding or resting.
 Of course, you will want to lengthen the growth phase and keep the resting phase as short as possible.
-To keep your hair full, thick and shiny, you will need some basic understanding.
-Nutrafol addresses each phase; we call it the 4-R Approach.
+To keep your hair full, thick and shiny, it’s important to gain a basic understanding.

 Stage 1 in the hair growth cycle: Anagen